If you want to see and photograph brown bears, there are not many better places than Finland.

 Travel info.
 We landed in Kuusamo airport and later were transferred to Martinselkonen nature reserve.
 The journey by a car which was arranged via Martinselkonen wilds centre took about 2 hours (~150 km).
 The reserve is situated close to the Russian border in Eastern Finland.
 It is 170 km from Kajaani, 180 km from Kuhmo and 270 km from Oulu; so you can choose to fly to these airports instead of going to Kuusamo.

+Photographic experience.
 On our arrival to the swamp hide, the rain had poured nearly all day.
-The forest was a slop of mud and puddles, and the water level have risen dramatically.
+The forest was a slop of mud and puddles, and the water level have risen dramatically in the swamp.

 Towards the evening, we spotted a bear with two cubs crossing the swamp.